netxms/netxms-doc/admin/service-monitoring.rst

 Second option is to use :term:`DCI` to monitor service.
 Service monitoring metrics are provided by NetSVC subagent.

+More about URL options caon be found there: https://curl.se/docs/url-syntax.html

 This subagent will add the following metrics to list of metrics available on
 agent: